Skip to main content

 Open the Record Payment form

-From a customer’s billing history, tap the floating action button (➕) in the bottom-right corner and select Record Payment.Billing page showing customer balanceRecord payment flyout open
+From a customer’s billing history, click the Record Payment button at the top of the page.Billing page showing customer balanceRecord payment flyout open

 2